mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 There are exceptions, however.
-When a physical task such as driving a vehicle or fighting is carried out, the Referee may allow the skill of the K’kree actually performing the task to be used but more commonly warriors or workers in a family are simply treated as extra hands for the patriarch.
+When a physical task such as driving a vehicle or fighting is carried out, the Referee may allow the skill of the K'kree actually performing the task to be used but more commonly warriors or workers in a family are simply treated as extra hands for the patriarch.